DongyoonKim-Roy/AndroidNote/MVVM.md

   - Key Point
     - The ViewModel is not aware of the View, which allows for better testability and modular code.
     - Data binding is often used to connect the View and the ViewModel.

+# Benefits of MVVM
+- Separation of Concerns
+  - Clear division between the UI (View), presentation logic (ViewModel), and business logic/data (Model).
+- Testability
+  - Since the ViewModel is separate from the View, it can be unit tested without invloving the UI.
+- Maintainability
+  - Code is more modular, making it easier to modify and maintain.
+- Reusability
+  - ViewModels can be reused for different Views if the logic remains the same.

+# Example Use Case
+- Model : Retrieves user data from a database or API.
+- ViewModel : Retrieves this data from the Model, formats it as needed, and provides it to the View.
+- View : Binds to the ViewModel and displays the user data in a user-friendly format.

+Summary
+- This parttern is popular in frameworks where data binding is used for UI development.